JeremyMARQUES1/JeremyMARQUES1/README.md

 # Hello, folks ! 👋

-My name is Jeremy Marques and I'm a junior web developper living near Orléans, France.
+My name is Jeremy Marques and I'm a junior web developer living near Orléans, France.

 I've recently finished a 6-month JavaScript-centric course at École O'clock but I strive to improve my skills and am constantly willing to learn new things! 😃